rick-stevens/parcel-express-react/README.md

 ## Deploy

-Just deploy the entire repo to a Node web server environment, like Heroku. `npm start` will boot up Express, serving the production build (when `process.env.NODE_ENV` equals `production`).
+Just deploy the entire repo to a Node web server environment, like Heroku. `npm start` will boot up Express, serving the production build (requires `process.env.NODE_ENV` to equal `'production'`).